Frequently Asked Questions

 How does the interview process work?

-As per the process noted above, if you are selected for an interview, you will be contacted by the residency program coordinator on December 1, 2023.
-Interviews scheduled for January 2024 will be conducted virtually by a panel consisting of two faculty members.
+As per the process noted above, if you are selected for an interview, you will be contacted by the residency program coordinator on December 6, 2024.
+Interviews scheduled for January 2025 will be conducted virtually by a panel consisting of two faculty members.
 We make every effort for applicants to be interviewed by training faculty who represent tracks and rotations of interest.
-The interview day for January 2024 also includes a virtual orientation session provided by the Director and/or Assistant Director of Training, a possible virtual tour of the facility, and a virtual meeting with current Residents.
+The interview day for January 2025 also includes a virtual orientation session provided by the director and/or assistant director of training, and a virtual meeting with current residents.
 There are also opportunities to speak to other training faculty outside of the interview process.

 How many supervision hours will I get?

-At a minimum, Residents receive 4 hours of supervision per week from Registered Clinical Psychologists.
+At a minimum, residents receive four hours of supervision per week from registered clinical psychologists.
 Individual supervision includes face-to-face supervision, and on some rotations, may be complemented with group supervision.
 Supervision occurs each week in both primary and secondary rotations.
-Supervision also includes administrative (0.5 hours per week) and group supervision (1 hour per week) with the Director of Training, Assistant Director or another faculty member.
+Supervision also includes administrative (0.5 hours per week) and group supervision (one hour per week) with the director of training, assistant director or another faculty member.

 How are rotations decided?